Help with money

 If you're worried about your ability to finance existing loans as a result of COVID-19 you should contact your bank or finance company as soon as you can.

 Banks and other lenders will work with customers who are struggling financially.
 Borrowers have a legal right to ask for changes to their repayments.
-A range of options is available to help.
+There are a range of options available to help you through this time.

 Budgeting and financial guidance

 The government-funded services Sorted and MoneyTalks can help with budgeting or other financial guidance.